ivanyauu/Instaplan/README.md

 # InstaPlan - Share your daily plans with your friends!

 ## How to run locally
-Clone repository into local machine and install the following packages:
+Clone repository into your local react project and install the following packages:
 - npm install firebase
 - npm install @mui/material @emotion/react @emotion/styled
 - npm install @material-ui/core @material-ui/icons